SPACE MISSIONS

 Lunar Mission #1

-Our first lunar mission began with a bold premise: those too often left out of space exploration should help lead it.
-We invited community members — most of them students from marginalized backgrounds — to contribute their creativity to the Moon, turning space into a place where everyone could see themselves.
+Our first lunar mission began with a bold premise: those too often left out of conversations about humanity's future should help lead them.
+We invited community members—most of them students from marginalized backgrounds—to contribute their creativity to the Moon, turning space into a canvas where everyone could see themselves reflected in what comes next.

 Why art?
 Because it speaks across cultures and circumstances, igniting imagination in ways data cannot.
-Through a digital Lunar Community Art Gallery, we set out to spark global conversations about who belongs in space — and to show that belonging is not limited by geography, income, or background.
+Through a digital Lunar Community Art Gallery, we set out to spark global conversations about who gets to shape our shared future—and to show that participation isn't limited by geography, income, or background.

 Partnering with nonprofits in education, poverty alleviation, refugee support, and Indigenous rights, we bridged the digital divide so participation was truly open.
 With the support of volunteers and aligned partners, we gathered over 30,000 artworks from 40 countries, a testament to humanity’s shared creativity.